kamitu-sm/kubernetes/Introduction/readme.md

 *In a mulitmaster cluster configuration we can only have on etcd store*

 ### Worker Node ###
-Every node in cluster must run a container runtime such as docker or rocket kubelet - primary node agent that runs on each worker node kubeproxy - responsible for mainataining the entire network configuration, (core networking conmonent)
+Every node in cluster must run a container runtime such as docker or rocket.

+***kubelet***
+The kubelet is the primary "node agent" that runs on each node.
+Within a Kubernetes cluster, the kubelet functions as a local agent that watches for pod specs via the Kubernetes API server.
+The kubelet is also responsible for registering a node with a Kubernetes cluster, sending events and pod status, and reporting resource utilization.

+***kubeproxy***
+- responsible for mainataining the entire network configuration, (core networking conmonent)